 VENICE, Calif. — As I entered Pacific Resident Theatre’s smaller “co-op space,” Herb Alpert’s jaunty, trumpet-forward instrumental piece “Casino Royale” was playing on the PA system.
 In fact, this clever choice was a perfect mood-setter that set the stage for Gregg Ostrin’s The Spy Who Went into Rehab.
 Alpert’s upbeat brassy tune was the theme music for the 1967 comedy of the same name, a star-studded spy spoof that parodied the 007 thrillers.
-In Casino Royale a variety of actors played James Bond—including none other than Woody Allen!
+In Casino Royale, a variety of actors played James Bond—including none other than Woody Allen!

 The first movie based on Ian Fleming’s (supposedly) suave secret agent, Dr. No, had premiered in 1962 and proved so popular that by 1965 the genre was already being lampooned on the small screen in Get Smart, co-created by Mel Brooks and Buck Henry.
-The Broccoli/Saltzman Bond blockbusters went on to become the most profitable, longest running film franchise in Hollywood history.
+The Broccoli/Saltzman Bond blockbusters went on to become the most profitable, longest-running film franchise in Hollywood history.
 As originally epitomized by actor Sean Connery, the British espionage agent was a debonair, stylishly dressed, hard-drinking, chain-smoking, gambling womanizer who was “licensed to kill” on behalf of British imperialism as a member of Her Majesty’s Secret Service.

 Former Naval Intelligence officer Fleming’s postwar character actually emerged in the cultural zeitgeist just as the British Empire was being eclipsed on the world stage.
-London may no longer have been the world’s preeminent superpower, but through covert actions James Bond would continue the colonial, capitalist crusade for white supremacy over the Third World and communist countries (including, tellingly, bedding many nonwhite female “conquests” starting in Dr. No, plus lovers from the East Bloc, starting with the second Bond picture, 1963’s From Russia with Love).
+London may no longer have been the world’s preeminent superpower, but through covert actions, James Bond would continue the colonial, capitalist crusade for white supremacy over the Third World and communist countries (including, tellingly, bedding many nonwhite female “conquests” starting in Dr. No, plus lovers from the East Bloc, starting with the second Bond picture, 1963’s From Russia with Love).
 According to the Hollywood ballyhoo, 007 was “the man who men wanted to be, and the man who women wanted to be with.”
 A fantasy figure who, as the sun set on a global empire, was still (through clandestine operations) making the world safe for imperialism.

-Gregg Ostrin has taken this potent potion and cannily shaken and stirred it with the notion and concoction of putting this vodka martini-swilling smoker, gambler, compulsive seducer, multiple killer in a rehabilitation center (or is it?).
+Gregg Ostrin has taken this potent potion and cannily shaken and stirred it with the notion and concoction of putting this vodka martini-swilling smoker, gambler, compulsive seducer, and multiple killer in a rehabilitation center (or is it?).
 The preternaturally handsome Sean Connery was only 32 when he shot Dr. No and oozed cool like an Uzi.
 But what would happen to a man with his bad habits when he aged?
 (Assuming that, considering all of his derring-do, he lived that long: Author Ian Fleming, who shared some of his literary creation’s bad habits, died when he was only 56.)
 At the treatment facility, superspy Simon Cross (Satiar Pourvasei), who calls himself “Cross, Simon Cross” and originally appears onstage in (but of course) a white dinner jacket and black tie, provides lots of laughs as he is confronted with his wicked, wicked ways and subjected to therapy and a 12-step program presided over by Stella (Mariah Shirley on the night I attended, but Jill Renner has played the part throughout the run), wherein his “cool” virtues are unmasked as debilitating vices.

 Simon’s group therapy cohorts include the nonbinary Pixie (Alondra Andrade), exotic dancer Yvonne (Rachel Townsend), and gay Gary (Stuart W. Howard).
 Together, overseen by therapist Stella, they deconstruct not-so-simple-Simon’s male mystique, his toxic masculinity, with lots of jibes and drollery.
 Along the way, there are many satirical references to the classic clichés of the Bond pictures, including their very visual, sexualized opening credit sequences.
 In a double role, Howard also plays cat-stroking supervillain Lazarus Rex, who is reminiscent of Bond’s nemesis Blofeld, that 2015 Spectre mastermind.
 Rehab also has a title song by Ava King, written by Ostrin, and the play’s sound design is by Jason Culp (and I am assuming he’s the son of Robert Culp, co-star of the 1960s TV series I Spy, which, if correct, only deliciously adds to the play’s overall delirious zaniness).